trashpandafan69/my-hugo-blog/content/about.md

 - English (still working on it after knowing it for 10+ years)
 - Limiting my screen time
 - My mental and physical health
-- Figuring out who I am and what I really want
+- Figuring out who I am and my purpose on this world

 ## Social Media